tjmahr/tjmahr.github.io/_posts/2020-03-04-bayes-theorem-in-three-panels.md

 )
 ```

-Here *x* is a child's age in months and *y* is
+Here *x* is a child's age in months and *y* is how intelligible the child's
-how intelligible the child's speech is to strangers as a proportion.
-We use a
+speech is to strangers as a proportion.
+We use a nonlinear beta regression
-nonlinear beta regression model.
-The beta regression handles the fact that the
+model.
+The beta regression handles the fact that the data are proportions, and
-data are proportions, and the nonlinear  encodes some assumptions about growth:
+the nonlinear piece encodes some assumptions about growth: it starts at 0,
-it starts at 0, reaches some asymptote, etc. Finally, our prior information
+reaches some asymptote, etc. Finally, our prior information comes from our
-comes from our knowledge about when and how children learn to talk.
-(Nobody is
+knowledge about when and how children learn to talk.
+(Nobody is talking in
-talking in understandable sentences at 16 months of age.)
+understandable sentences at 16 months of age.)

 Here is the model specification.
 I won't go over it in detail.